PhD at Lehigh University, Bethlehem, Pa., in 2000

 My dedication to innovative teaching

 The Physics Department at Pacific is unique in that the every faculty member is committed to implementing research-based teaching techniques.
 This shared vision produces a creative, vibrant community in which to pursue a career as an educator.
 During my time at Pacific, I have played an active role in the development and implementation of innovative teaching methods and tools.
-I have received grants to incorportae technology-based teaching methods in my classes and have presented this work at American Association of Physics Teachers meetings.
+I have received grants to incorporate technology-based teaching methods in my classes.
+Further, I have published the results of my work on pedagogical development in peer-reviewed journals such as Interface and have presented this work at American Association of Physics Teachers meetings and Pacific Northwest Assocation for College Physics meetings.

 I received my PhD in physics for my experimental study of optical switches (devices used to control the direction that light propagates).
 Since then, I have done extensive research in the area of optical limiting in fiber optic systems.
 This research has applications in places where there is a potential for damage due to high intensity lasers such as in the military and in the telecommunications industry.
 I have done this work in collaboration with scientists at the Naval Research Laboratory (NRL) in Washington DC, USNA, and the Chemistry Department at Pacific.
-I have been Principle Investigator on over $700,000 in grants from agencies such as NRL, the National Science Foundation, and Research Corporation to support this research.
+I have been Principle Investigator on over $700,000 in grants from agencies such as NRL, the National Science Foundation, Research Corporation for Science Advancement, and the Pacific Research Institute for Science & Mathematics to support this research.

-Students at Pacific have the opportunity to join me in this effort through experimental research in a state-of-the-art optics lab at Pacific.
-Students who have worked with me have had their results published in peer-reviewed journals such as Optics Letters and have had their results presented at regional and national conferences such as the Murdock Undergraduate Research conference and the Conference on Lasers and Electro-optics.
+Students at Pacific have joined me in this effort through experimental research in a state-of-the-art optics lab at Pacific.
+They have had the results of their research published in peer-reviewed journals such as Optics Letters and Optics Express.
+Further, their results have been presented at regional and national conferences such as the Murdock College Science Research Conference and the Conference on Lasers and Electro-optics.
 Several of these students have gone on to pursue advanced degrees at institutions such as University of Cambridge, MIT, University of Oregon, Oregon State University, University of Arizona, Stanford University, and University of Texas at Austin.

 The Physics Department at Pacific is also committed to providing research opportunities for students.
 All physics majors at Pacific are required to do either a senior capstone research project or an internship.
 Often times, these projects are the culmination of two or more years of research that the student has done with their faculty advisor.
 These research experiences are extremely valuable, no matter what career path the student ultimately chooses after graduation since it gives them "real world" experience where there is not a cookbook recipe for how to go about solving problems and the answers are not known ahead of time.